 Who Were the Famous People of the 1920s?

-Perhaps one landmark characteristic of any list of famous people in the 1920s is that it includes as many women names as there are men, and our list is no different.
+Perhaps one landmark characteristic of any list of famous people in the 1920s is that it includes as many women names as there are men (see popular names from the 1920s ), and our list is no different.
 In an earlier article, we’ve already featured five famous women of the 1920s, so this time, we’re featuring both genders.

 The Women’s Movement, which peaked in the 1920s, was one of the reasons why women shone during this period.
 For the first time, women had the right to vote, and this inspired them to become more independent-minded, more brilliant, and more driven to explore their chosen fields.